Loading...

 * This includes any funding under the On-Farm Climate Action Fund, delivered by any organization across Canada (e.g., in Ontario, funding delivered by OSCIA and by Ecocert)

-• Detailed site sketch(es) based on a satellite image (e.g., using GoogleMaps, AgMaps) of all field(s) included in the application.
-The site sketch(es) must include the following, clearly identified on the sketch(es):
+• Digital site map(s) based on a satellite image (e.g., using GoogleMaps, AgMaps) of all field(s) included in the application.
+The site map(s) must include the following, clearly identified on the sketch(es):

 • The precise location (address/GPS coordinates) and total area (acres)